 Life stage: Retirement

 Pensions are a lot more than just the Age Pension provided by the government.
 The term refers to a range of income streams that have several features and benefits.
-Your Financial Planner can advise you on how you may be able to use these to maximise the income you receive in retirement.
+A financial planner can advise you on how you may be able to use these to maximise the income you receive in retirement.

 The transition to aged care for yourself or a loved one can be an emotional time.
-People's Choice Financial Planners can help support you through this period with tailored personal advice.
 Preparing for the transition to aged care can help to ensure the best possible care is available with minimal financial implications.